 Gluten Free Yeast Baking Tips:

 - Water – Use purified water in recipes with yeast.
-Chlorine and other things in tap water will inhibit the yeast, which means your baked goods will not rise as well.
+Chlorine and other substances in tap water will inhibit yeast, so your baked goods will not rise as well.

-- Rising – To get your gluten free dough to rise, it needs to be kept warm.
+- Rising – To get your gluten-free dough to rise, it needs to be kept warm.
 Rise your dough in a warm oven.
 It truly is the best way to rise gluten free dough.
-Heat your oven to 175ยบ F, then turn it off.
+Heat your oven to 175º F, then turn it off.
 Cover your dough loosely with plastic wrap and place it in the warm oven to rise with the oven door cracked open.

 Gluten Free Quick Bread Tips:

-- If you are using a wet vegetable like shredded zucchini, be sure to squeeze out the extra liquid and then dry it all with a paper towel.
-This double drying will help you avoid quick bread that is too moist.
-Try this technique with my Gluten Free Zucchini Muffins and Gluten Free Lemon Zucchini Loaf.
+If you are baking with a wet vegetable like zucchini, squeeze out as much liquid as possible and then blot it dry with a paper towel.
+Excess moisture in the batter will prevent your quick bread from setting properly.
+Try this technique with my Gluten-Free Zucchini Muffins and Gluten-Free Lemon Zucchini Loaf.

 Gluten Free Cookie Baking Tips: